 View East Asian Art Collection Become a Friend of East Asian Art

 Tripod vessel, 1950.60

 Dr. Hou-mei Sung has served as the curator of East Asian Art at the Cincinnati Art Museum since 2002.
 Dr. Sung received a B.A. in foreign languages and literature and an M.A. in Chinese history, both from the National Taiwan University.
 She also earned a Ph.D. in museum studies from Case Western Reserve University.
 Prior to coming to Cincinnati, Dr. Sung served as research associate at the Cleveland Museum of Art and a variety of research and teaching positions in museum and academic fields in Asia and throughout the United States, including the National Palace Museum in Taipei, Taiwan; John Carroll University; Colorado College; Cleveland State University; and Case Western Reserve University.
-Dr. Sung has organized over ten special exhibitions, including Dressed to Kill: Japanese Arms and Armor and Terracotta Army: Legacy of the First Emperor of China.
-She has nearly sixty publications, including her recent books Decoded Messages: The Symbolic Language of Chinese Animal Painting and Masterpieces of Japan at the Cincinnati Art Museum.
+Dr. Sung has organized over ten special exhibitions, including Galloping through Dynasties, Dressed to Kill: Japanese Arms and Armor and Terracotta Army: Legacy of the First Emperor of China.
+She has nearly sixty publications, including her recent books Decoded Messages: The Symbolic Language of Chinese Animal Painting and Masterpieces of Japanese Art at the Cincinnati Art Museum.